Subjects

 - Chronic Obstructive Pulmonary Disease (COPD)

-- Explain the rationale behind the stepwise approach to COPD management and demonstrate use of the British Thoracic Society guidelines and NICE guidelines on COPD and the BNF to choose drugs for COPD (CR3)
+- Explain the rationale behind the stepwise approach to COPD management and demonstrate use of the British Thoracic Society and NICE guidelines on COPD to choose drugs for COPD (CR3)

 - Respiratory Failure